j9t/little-books/manuscript/html-css-coding-guidelines.md

 Use tools such as the [W3C CSS validator](https://jigsaw.w3.org/css-validator/) to test.

-Using valid CSS is a baseline quality attribute that allows us to spot CSS code that may not have an effect and that can be removed.
+Using valid CSS is a baseline quality attribute that allows to spot CSS code that may not have an effect, and that can be removed.
 It ensures proper CSS usage.

 #### Avoid User Agent Detection and CSS “Hacks”